Student-Led exercise program shows promise for boosting mobility in neurologic conditions

 Summary

-This study tested whether a high-intensity exercise program, run by physical therapy students, helps people with neurologic disabilities move better in everyday life.
+This study tested whether a high-intensity exercise program, run by physical therapy students, can help people with neurologic disabilities move better in everyday life.
 Fifteen participants with conditions like cerebral palsy, stroke, or spinal cord injury completed the program.
-Their mobility and balance were measured before and after to see if the exercises made a difference.
+Researchers measured physical activity and mobility before and after the program to see if it made a difference.

 Disclaimer